efeelize/eng/kaiyan/dinner/fruit_smoothie.md

 > carb is short from of carbohydrate.So a carb is a kind of nutrient , you can find them in bread and pasta and rice and in my favorite beer.So we usually just say "carb" or "low-carb" when we're talking about an adjective and when we're talking about a noun, we usually say carbs.

 # 4.high-protein /ˈproʊtiːn/ [高蛋白质的]  & whey /weɪ/ protein powder [乳清蛋白粉] & protein powder [蛋白粉]
-> 1)protein.
-You can think about this as being in eggs, egg whites.in meat.
+> 1)protein.It's a type of food, or should I say a lot of foods have protein.
+You can think about this as being in egg whites,Meat has a lot of protein.
+But there's also certain types of vegetables that have protein.
 If you wanna get big muscles, you need to eat a lot of protein.So it's the same idea we say high-protein.
 This counts as an adjective or we can just say, I like to eat protein, where it is a noun.So a lot of these diets, these new diet fads, they have these rules, low-carb, high-protein.

 > 2)whey is dairy based,it means it's made from milk, but if you're allergic to milk, you need to find a different one.Or if you don't want to put chocolate in your breakfast.
 So, you can actually get chocolate flavored protein powder,now this protein is whey.